NMR is the premier forum for results in the area of

 Workshop Proceedings

-The accepted submissions will be submitted to the CEUR Workshop Proceedings series (http://ceur-ws.org/).
+The accepted papers will be made available electronically in the CEUR Workshop Proceedings series as informal proceedings (http://ceur-ws.org/).

 The copyright of papers remain with the authors.